 - a) Improved shelf life

-- b) Allergic reactions and toxicity
+- b)Allergic reactions and toxicity

 - c) Increased vitamin content

-- d) Better food preservation
+d) Better food preservation

-- 5. Nitrosamines, known to be harmful compounds, can form in:
+5. Nitrosamines, known to be harmful compounds, can form in:

 - a) Fruits and vegetables

 - b) Processed meats and smoked foods

 - c) Dairy products

 - d) Herbal teas

 - 6. The Maillard reaction can result in the formation of:

-- a) Acrylamide
+- a)Acrylamide

 - b) Essential amino acids

 - c) Probiotics

 - d) Dietary fiber

 - 7. Genetically modified food (GMF) is defined as:

 - a) Food with increased sugar content

 - b) Food with altered DNA for specific traits

 - c) Food that has been fermented

 - d) Food that is organic and pesticide-free

 - 8. A potential risk of genetically modified food is:

 - a) Higher protein content

 - b) Introduction of allergens into the food supply

 - c) Increased food freshness

 - d) Improved flavor

 - 9. Persistent Organic Pollutants (POPs) are considered dangerous because they:

+- b) Accumulate in the food chain and cause long-term health effects

-c) Improve the taste of processed food
+- c) Improve the taste of processed food

-d) Are used to increase food production
+- d) Are used to increase food production